 Update May 4, 2017: Now that I’m coming to the end of my second and final year as a language assistant in Spain, I did a write-up comparing small town life with that of a bigger city (in this case, Córdoba).
 Check it out!

 It never fails to amuse my Spanish friends and colleagues when I mention that, with a population of just about 1 million people, my hometown of Columbus, Ohio is considered a “small” city by U.S. standards.
 Among Spanish cities, only Madrid’s 3.1 million inhabitants have C-bus beat considerably, and Barcelona edges us out with 1.6 million.
 Although we’re a far cry from New York or Los Angeles, and most Spaniards will just kind of nod and pretend to have heard of it when I tell them where I’m from, I still love Columbus and feel more at home in a city as opposed to a small town.

-Around this time last year, when I got an email from the regional government of Andalucía informing me that I’d been offered a spot as an auxiliar de conversación in sunny southern Spain, I couldn’t wait to find out which famous Andalusian city I would call home for the 2015-16 school year.
+Around this time in 2015, when I got an email from the regional government of Andalucía informing me that I’d been offered a spot as an auxiliar de conversación in sunny southern Spain, I couldn’t wait to find out which famous Andalusian city I would call home for the 2015-16 school year.
 My mind was filled with flamenco-driven visions of Seville, Granada, Córdoba…

 -literally the only sentence on Cantoria’s Wikipedia page